Harry has been an online writer for many years. His articles examine New World history and its resulting traditions.

 There's been a resurgence of Native American music in the past years.
 It's hard to say exactly how and why Native American musicians found a larger audience outside the traditional singing that has always existed at pow wows, potlucks, sings, and similar get-togethers.
-Nonetheless, beginning back in the turbulent '60s, a handful of Native artists, such as Buffy Saint-Marie and Jim Pepper, lead a cultural renaissance that left a hefty mark on the pop music scene.
-Here are 7 great artists that have helped shape music since the '60s.
+Nonetheless, beginning back in the turbulent 1960s, a handful of Native artists, such as Buffy Saint-Marie and Jim Pepper, lead a cultural renaissance that left a hefty mark on the pop music scene.
+Here are seven great artists that have helped shape music since the '60s.

-7 Great Artists from Native America
+7 Great Native American Musicians

 - Buffy Ste-Marie